All About Burn Out

 3) Shift Your Priorities

 What’s burning you out?
 Are you focusing on all the wrong things?
-Are you missing a ton of alternative routes?
-Are you forgetting to explore grey areas?
+Or are you missing a ton of alternative routes?
+Are you forgetting to explore those all-important grey areas?
 Talk to a friend or a family member about it.
 Talk to other writers who have also experienced burn out.
 What did they need to change when they encountered the obstacles and high stress levels that you encountered?
 Be open to unorthodox ideas, especially if they’ve worked for people you trust.
 MORE: 33 Industry Insiders On Success, Dreams & Failures

 4) Rest and Relax